 Kansas allows drivers to pursue a hardship license if privileges have been suspended for a minimum of one year.
 If the suspension was due to the refusal of a chemical test, 90 days must pass before applying.
 If the license was suspended due to alcohol or drug-related conviction or a test failure, you can request a hardship license after 45 days.

 Losing driving privileges can be more than just an inconvenience- it may impact your ability to hold down a job or go about your daily life.
-This is why it’s worth pursuing a suspended hardship license with the help of an experienced Kansas or Missouri DUI defense attorney.
-Contact Abella Law Firm and schedule a free consultation today.
+This is why it's worth pursuing a suspended hardship license with the help of an experienced Kansas or Missouri DUI defense attorney.
+Contact Abella Law Firm and schedule suspended hardship license assistance today.